-During its morning session, Council heard a detailed review of the Oregon 2021 World Athletics Championships preparations, an evaluation which will become a regular fixture two years prior to every world championships moving forward.
-It's process, IAAF President Sebastian Coe said, that is "intellectually rigorous and allows us to interrogate those issues that need interrogating at the time, and crucially allows us have more time in order to remedy some of the challenges that emerge.
+During its morning session, Council heard a detailed review of the World Athletics Championships Oregon21 preparations, an evaluation which will become a regular fixture two years prior to every World Championships moving forward.
+It's a process, IAAF President Sebastian Coe said, that is "intellectually rigorous and allows us to interrogate those issues that need interrogating at the time, and crucially allows us have more time in order to remedy some of the challenges that emerge".

-A key element of the 2021 championships, Coe continues, is that the World Championships stadium is a purpose-built one, and because it is purpose-built for athletics, it comes with its challenges.
+A key element of the 2021 World Championships, Coe continues, is that the World Championships stadium is a purpose-built one, and because it is purpose-built for athletics, it comes with its challenges.